-These antonym puzzles can be used to help your students working on understanding antonyms.
+These free antonym puzzles can be used to help your students working on understanding antonyms.

 This is another free resource for teachers from The Curriculum Corner.

-Use these antonym puzzles as you work to help your students understand antonyms.
+Use these free antonym puzzles as you work to help your students understand antonyms.

 If you are looking for creative ways for your students to review skills with parents, send a set of these home!
 Instead of a child sitting along completing a worksheet, they can sit with an adult or older sibling and interact with others while they learn.